 I began creating these photographs simply through enjoyment.
 The satisfaction of an instant form of art to which there is little purpose beyond looking pretty.
 I stopped creating them for a long time last year after a friend directly copied several of them.
 Even when I asked her to stop she continued and – last time I looked – had shared some more.
 But then, earlier this year, I remembered why I love creating them.

-I am also sure that some of the people who take similar photos have never even come across me or mine, I am not arrogant enough to assume they have.
+I am also sure that some of the people who take similar photos have never even come across me or mine, I am not vain enough to be claiming entire rights to this.
 There are now folk who have based large parts of their gallery on this idea and yes, some of their creations are beautiful.

 But I do think my photos have played their part in creating an Instagram cliché and for that alone I have a love/hate relationship with them.
 They are undeniably popular and I have gained many new followers because of them.
-But do I care?
 Is that a hollow victory of sorts?
 Does it matter?
-Am I bothered about the numbers game…?
+Do I really care about the numbers game…?

 I guess perhaps what I struggle with (maybe the ultimate purpose of this post) is that these photo’s have to be created.
 It isn’t a case of seeing the same building or having a coffee at the same café.
 Of coincidence or circumstance.
 There is an intentional element.
 And when others share them I do wonder what inspired them to do so?
 Where did the idea come from…?